OpenINF/docker-fisher/doc/glossary.md

 The downside to the [`mount`][] command is that it only temporarily mounts the device in the virtual directory.
 On rebooting the system, one must still manually mount the devices again.
-This is usually fine for removable devices, such as USB memory sticks, but for more permanent devices it would be nice if Linux could mount them for us automatically.
+This is usually fine for removable devices, such as USB memory sticks, but for more permanent devices, it would be nice if Linux could mount them for us automatically.
 Fortunately for us, Linux can do just that.